Perranuthnoe to Prussia Cove

 It was believed that milk was turned sour by piskies dancing on the roofs of barns.
 As a preventative measure, farmers would nail lumps of lead known as "piskie paws" to trip up the pesky piskies.

 21. Bear right at the junction of paths and follow the path to the remains of some old dwellings.
-Keep left through these and continue along the path to reach a waymark at a junction of paths.
+Keep left through these and continue along the path until you pass a cottage at the back of the cove and reach a junction of paths.

 The small buildings near Bessy's Cove were built to store fishing gear and provide very basic one room accommodation for fishermen, with a fireplace to keep warm.
 They date originally from Victorian times but have been patched up with more modern materials during the 20th Century.